How to Install an SSL Certificate on Apache?

 Step 2: Locate the Apache Configuration File

-Please note that if you are using an Apache server running on Ubuntu OS, you should use the specific SSL installation instructions for Ubuntu.
+Please Note: If you are using an Apache server running on Ubuntu OS, you should use the specific SSL installation instructions for Ubuntu.

 Step 3: Modify the Virtual Host Configuration

-To proceed with the installation of the Comodo positive SSL Certificate, you need to make changes to the Virtual Host section of the Apache configuration file.
+To proceed with the installation you need to make changes to the Virtual Host section of the Apache configuration file.
 Before making any changes, it’s advisable to back up the existing configuration file.
 Simply copy the *.conf file and rename it to *.conf_backup.

 Now, you’re ready to edit the Virtual Host.
 A sample Virtual Host looks like this: